MrZouu/Radio-Transmitter/README.md

 # 3D Design

-The 3D model for the controller box was printed using a Creality Ender 3 3D printer.
+The 3D models used in this project are modifications of the original design by [Emilostuff](https://www.youtube.com/watch?v=I6TKGMbHcfo&list=WL&index=1&t=24s).

-I used PLA material to print my version.
+These modifications were made using Shapr3D to better fit the specific components and layout of the remote control.

 <p align="center"><b>Case</b></p>
 <p align="center">